k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 \- B:  Via the Fabric Studio by providing an instance ID for each run.

-\- C:  Using a BATCH command for a given Instance Group.
+\- C:  Using a BATCH command for a given list of instances.

 \- D:  Using a BROADWAY command.